fpereiro/gotoB/readme.md

 }
 ```

-The example above is quite useless, but not quite so if you need to add SVG:
+The example above is quite useless, but not so if you need to add SVG:

 ```javascript
 // Rather, do this.